cognitivetech/ollama-ebook-summary/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

    - Earned secure attachment transmits ability to offer same to next generation
    - Implies we can help clients create new legacy, stop intergenerational trauma

-### An Intergenerational Legacy of Secure Attachment What either type
+### An Intergenerational Legacy of Secure Attachment

 1. **Secure Attachment** endows individuals with increased relational flexibility, emotional resilience, and the capacity for interdependence.
 It allows us to internalize reassuring voices or presences during times of isolation.
    - Physical sense of safety
    - Emotional sense of closeness and specialness
-   - "Heartbeat-to-heartbeat communication
+   - "Heartbeat-to-heartbeat" communication
    - Mutual attunement between adult and child
 2. **Process of Secure Attachment**
    - Left brain reconceptualizes emotional distress as a child's
    - Right brain responds with compassion and care